 Remember, Arizona areas generally experience the Monsoon Season differently.

-The National Weather Service pointed out differences in two nearby towns: "during the 2013 monsoon season, Flagstaff recorded well above normal monsoon season total precipitation, while Prescott was almost two inches below normal."3
+The National Weather Service pointed out differences between two nearby towns: “during the 2013 monsoon season, Flagstaff recorded well above normal monsoon season total precipitation, while Prescott was almost two inches below normal.”3

-Storms in Arizona monsoon season are affected by very local weather conditions.3
+Storms during Arizona’s monsoon season are affected by very local weather conditions.3

 Monsoon rain is a relief for Arizona's fire season.
 Spring is the forests' driest season.
 Arizona's forests are in higher elevations.